srikanthsrs/conference-track-management/README.md

 #### Conference

 * A `Conference` object currently only returns the schedule as a string via its `toString()` method.
-This also be be easily extended to return the schedule as a list of `Track`s
+This also can be easily extended to return the schedule as a list of `Track`s

 #### Track